relkin01/sandbox/README.md

 sandbox
 =======

-This is my sandbox playground for learning DTI technologies
+This is my sandbox playground for learning DTI technologies.
+Should be lots of fun to use.